NozakiYuu/Osu-skin-Manager/README.md

 # Osu-skin-Manager
 This is a skin manager for osu!
 Hell yeah, it's suck.
-Dont download this if you dont want a stupid application the interface blind your eye :)
+Dont download this if you dont want a stupid application with UI that blind your eye :)

-# WARNING: THIS THING STILL IN DEVELOPMENT, SO MAYBE SOME ERRORS ARE STILL HIDDING IN INSIDE THIS APP
+## WARNING: THIS THING STILL IN DEVELOPMENT, SO MAYBE SOME ERRORS ARE STILL HIDDING IN INSIDE THIS APP